bnewbold/divergence/README.md

-A simple python script for uploading markdown files to Confluence (a proprietary wiki system).
+`divergence` is a simple python script for uploading markdown files to Confluence (a proprietary wiki system).
 If you find yourself needing to publish documentation to Confluence at work, but wish that instead you could just write markdown and keep it versioned in git instead of contending with browser-mangling javascript and pull-down menus, then this tool is for you!

 This is crude and one-way: there is no mechanism for synchronizing or retaining edits made by peers, won't look the way you want it to, there are no unittests,